Chen-Tianao/my-academic-page/content/project/fire-extinguishing microcapsules/index.md

 To address these issues, our team encapsulated perflourohexanone through actively excited microfluidic technology, which not only isolates it from the external environment to protect and store the extinguishing agent, but when the ambient temperature rises (~80°C), perflourohexanone, the core material, absorbs heat and evaporates, rising through the outer walls of the microcapsules, thereby releasing and inhibiting further chain reactions and eliminating the fire before it is too late.

-In the pre-exploration, we have not only verified that the fire extinguishing microcapsules developed by our team can remain stable in the electrolyte (30 days), but have also conducted experiments on small batteries (aluminum-plastic film batteries, 3.2V-40Ah) and achieved good fire extinguishing results.
+In the pre-exploration, we have not only verified that the fireproof microcapsule developed by our team can remain stable in the electrolyte (30 days), but have also conducted experiments on small batteries (aluminum-plastic film batteries, 3.2V-40Ah) and achieved good fire extinguishing results.